Best Webmin Alternative for Developers Who Deploy Apps

 Replace Webmin - Start Free Today

 Stop running a web panel on your server.
 Stop editing config files through a 1997 browser interface.
 Stop managing your operating system when your job is deploying and managing applications.
 CtrlOps gives you a local-first desktop workspace with AI-assisted operations, 1-click deployments, real-time streaming monitoring, automated backups, a built-in GUI file manager, and SSH key management - on macOS, Windows, and Linux - at $7/month per user.
+Your first month is free.

 ✓ Start instantly·✓ No credit card·✓ No sneaky autorenewals